atomazu/Project-Zero/README.md

 Welcome to Project Zero, my personal project!
 I'm a student who's passionate about programming and video games, and I'm excited to work on my first serious project.
 As a long-time hobbyist, I've gained some experience, but I'm looking forward to creating something more serious now.

 Project Zero is a fun and relaxed, locally-playable, multiplayer first-person shooter game that you can play with your friends on the same network or through services like Hamachi.
-I believe in keeping things simple and hassle-free, so you can focus on playing the game without any complicated server or network configurations.
+I believe in keeping things simple and easy to build upon, I can't wait to play this with people that I know when it has its first working release!

-The name Project Zero comes from my love of starting from scratch and building up from nothing.
-I believe that every project starts at zero, and with hard work and dedication, we can build something great together.
+The project is named Project Zero because it's my first serious project and.. it sounded cool. :P

 I'm always open to your ideas and feedback as I develop this game.
 Let's make this game awesome together!